IETF-Hackathon/mDNSResponder/README.md

 Currently, for testing, self-signed certificates are allowed.

 To generate the key and self-signed certificate, use the commands below.
-Replace hostname.example.com with the actual hostname of the Discovery Proxy device.
+''Replace hostname.example.com with the actual hostname of the Discovery Proxy device.''

+On a linux or MacOS install, you will run the gen_key and cert_write commands from your home directory (or the directory where you checked out mbedtls):

 	mbedtls/programs/pkey/gen_key type=rsa rsa_keysize=4096 filename=server.key

 	mbedtls/programs/x509/cert_write selfsign=1 issuer_key=server.key issuer_name=CN=hostname.example.com not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

+On OpenWRT, the utilities are installed, so invoke them as follows, again changing hostname.example.com to the correct hostname:

+    cd /etc/dnssd-proxy
+	gen_key type=rsa rsa_keysize=4096 filename=server.key
+    cert_write selfsign=1 issuer_key=server.key issuer_name=CN=hostname.example.com not_before=20190226000000 not_after=20211231235959 is_ca=1 max_pathlen=0 output_file=server.crt

+On OpenWRT, generating the key may take a significant amount of time.
+Do not interrupt the key generation process.
+It's just sitting there collecting random data, so it will eventually complete.

-Place the server.key and server.crt files in the working directory of the dnssd-proxy executable (usually the same directory where the executable resides).
+dnssd-proxy loads the key and certificate from its current working directory.
+On OpenWRT this will be /etc/dnssd-proxy.
+On Linux or MacOS, place the server.key and server.crt files in the working directory from which you will be running dnssd-proxy (usually the same directory where the executable resides).

 The dnssd-proxy operation is controlled by the file